How to Replace an Aging Ticketing System

 A word to the wise: do not be “tool driven” – be strategy, process and ROI driven.
 As a consultant I have also helped a major medical care organization select a replacement for their aging ticketing system.
 At the time they had a 7-year-old system that had gone through lots of customization, to the extent that it could no longer be updated, or effectively maintained.
 It could no longer be integrated with other new support systems, due to the lack of interface capability.
 It was failing regularly, impacting service and support provision, and the organization’s performance as a whole.

 There is a step by step process for the selection process described in the ITIL books, but essentially the best-practice steps for going about this sort of project are:

-- Once you have the major features and functionality up and running, after a few months do another baseline assessment on performance to key support center metrics (KPIs), comparing your new numbers with the initial baseline assessment numbers.
-You should see a positive change, and this should be reason for further celebration, and underscore the success of the project!
+- Once you have the major features and functionality up and running, after a few months do another baseline assessment to show the returns

 Paul M. Dooley

 ITIL Expert and Instructor